 Abstract

 Two types of pathogens cause highly contagious upper respiratory tract diseases (URTD) in Chelonians: testudinid herpesviruses (TeHV) and a mycoplasma (Mycoplasma agassizii).
 In captivity, these infections are frequent and can provoke outbreaks.
 Pet trade generates international flow of tortoises, often without sanitary checking; individuals intentionally or accidentally released in the wild may spread pathogens.
 A better understanding of the transmission of infectious agents from captivity to wild tortoises is needed.
 Many exotic individuals have been introduced in populations of the endangered western Hermann’s tortoise (Testudo hermanni hermanni), notably spur-thighed tortoises (Testudo graeca).
 We assessed the presence of TeHV and mycoplasma in native western Hermann’s tortoises and in potential pet vectors in south-eastern France.
-Using a large sample (N=572 tortoises), this study revealed the worrying presence of herpesvirus in 7 free-ranging individuals (3 sub-populations).
-Additionally, Mycoplasma agassizii was detected in 15 of the 18 populations sampled with a frequency ranging from 3.4% (1 of 29 tortoises) to 25% (3 of 12 tortoises).
+Using a large sample (N=572 tortoises), this study revealed, by PCR, the worrying presence of herpesvirus in 7 free-ranging individuals (3 sub-populations).
+Additionally, Mycoplasma agassizii was detected, by PCR, in 15 of the 18 populations sampled with a frequency ranging from 3.4% (1 of 29 tortoises) to 25% (3 of 12 tortoises).
 Exotic spur-thighed tortoises showed high frequency of mycoplasma infection in captivity (18.2%) and in individuals (50%) found in native Hermann’s tortoise sub-populations, suggesting that this species could be a significant vector.
 The paucity of information of TeHV on European tortoise’ URTD in natural settings, especially in combination with mycoplasma, prompts for further studies.
 Indeed, sick tortoises remain concealed and may not be easily detected in the field.
-Our results indicate that both the prevalence and health impact of URTD are high and should be scrutinized in the field.
+Our results indicate that both the prevalence and health impact of URTD are high and should be screened in the field.

 Key words: Emerging infectious diseases (EIDs), Mycoplasma agassizii, Testudinidae, upper respiratory tract diseases (URTD), reptiles.